FanShiDe/deno-learning/README.md

 ## Conclusion

-Deno successfully removes many of the drawbacks from JavaScript development
+Deno successfully removes many of the drawbacks from Node.js development

 Hope it's a better Node.js